Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Find all methods called by a method (outgoing calls)' - a specific verb ('find') and resource ('methods called by a method').
-It distinguishes from its sibling 'get_call_hierarchy_incoming' by specifying 'outgoing calls' and provides a clear differentiation from other analysis tools in the sibling list.
+The description clearly states 'Find all methods called by a method (outgoing calls)', specifying a specific verb and resource.
+It also distinguishes from the sibling tool 'get_call_hierarchy_incoming' by terminology and context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.